-Lebanese Fattoush Salad is a traditional Middle Eastern salad made with low-carb crispy tortillas, seasonal fruit and vegetables and bright herbs tossed with a zesty low-fodmap lemon and sumac salad dressing.
-It's a delicious low-carb salad that is easily modified for the autoimmune protocol (AIP).
+Lebanese Fattoush Salad is a traditional Middle Eastern salad made with low-carb crispy tortillas, seasonal fruit and vegetables and bright herbs tossed with a zesty sumac Mediterranean salad dressing.
+It's a delicious simple chopped salad that is so easy to make, but so incredibly good.

-I don't eat a lot of gluten, but I've found that keeping some low carb torillas or flatbread around is great for a treat now and then.
-They're especially good for replacing pita bread in this recipe.
+I don't eat a lot of gluten, but I've found that keeping some low-carb tortillas or flatbread around is great for a treat now and then.
+They're especially good for replacing traditional pita bread in this recipe.

 What is Fattoush?